benknoble/java_on_nix/README.md

 - `debug_run`: run with assertions enabled
 - `jdb`: run the debugger (jdb)

+### Related

+I've got a script to download the newest version of the Makefile [here][script];
+it will even save and restore your changes to `JAR_FILE` and `MAIN`.
+If you change lots of things, though, I wouldn't recommend using it.
+This is a place where it's good to have things in version control.

 __Vim User?__

 See my [Dotfiles][Dotfiles] for some examples of ways I make coding Java in Vim